Antimatter Building Programme

 The antimatter building programme was FDRP's first large-scale deployment.
 Several patterns emerged that were subsequently formalized into the methodology.

-- Expert Persistence
+- Specialist Persistence

 - Spiral-Out Discovery